LucaDeSiena/MuRAT/README.md

 SYSTEM: The program works on a Macbook pro with High Sierra, Matlab R2017a.

-Necessary Toolboxes: Signal Processing (compulsory) and Mapping (optional, for geolocalisation - Romania example).
+Necessary Toolboxes: Signal Processing, Image Processing, Curve Fitting (compulsory) and Mapping (optional, for geolocalisation - Romania example).

 Two sample datasets (Mount St. Helens and Romania) can be downloaded at https://doi.pangaea.de/10.1594/PANGAEA.893893 to test the code.
 A third sample input (Pollino) is provided and the related dataset may be requested to Luca De Siena.